TriplyDB/Documentation/blog/2022-04-new-features/index.md

 The network view can visualize up to 1,000 connections, which is ideal for visualizing data models or concept schemes.
 It is also possible to visualize instance data.

-More information about the network view can be found in the Triply [documentation](https://triply.cc/docs/yasgui#network), and you can also play around with this through our [Pokémon query](https://triplydb.com/JD/-/queries/pokemonNetwork/2) yourself.
+More information about the network view can be found in the Triply [documentation](https://triply.cc/docs/yasgui#network).
+You can also play around with this through our [Pokémon query](https://triplydb.com/JD/-/queries/pokemonNetwork) yourself.

 ### NEW: SPARQL Markup View

-Markup view is an improvement of the gallery view.
-The gallery view allows the user to create HTML blocks with SPARQL, and even add populated HTML elements.
-Nevertheless, we noticed users going all out with the gallery view and (miss-)using the gallery view with a lot of HTML elements.
-To help them out we have added in the markup view as a new tool.
+The Markup view is an improvement of the gallery view.
+The gallery view allows the user to customize gallery elements with HTML.
+We noticed users going all out with this feature and (mis)using the gallery view with a lot of HTML elements.
+To help them out we have added in the markup view as a new tool that is tailored to this use-case.

 The markup view can visualize two different types of markup languages: mermaid and HTML.
 [Mermaid](https://mermaid-js.github.io/mermaid/#/) is a library with tools to visualize diagrams and charts.
 The second language is HTML.
 Now you can create HTML elements that are populated with information from a dataset and combined into HTML elements with SPARQL.
 In our [documentation](https://triply.cc/docs/yasgui#markup), you can read how you can go about implementing the markup view, and you can also play around with this through our [mermaid query](https://triplydb.com/JD/-/queries/markup-visualization) yourself.